OpenEvalProject/evals/manuscripts/elife-23990/v2/manuscript.md

 To further assess the effect of ATP on the assembly of the Fam20A/Fam20C complex, we performed single particle electron microscopy on negatively stained samples of Fam20A/Fam20C.
 Two-dimensional (2D) class averages of the complex exhibited a clover-shaped structure that is consistent in size with a Fam20A/Fam20C tetramer (Figure 2F).
 By comparing 2D class averages for each condition, we observed that addition of ATP rendered the Fam20A/Fam20C particles smaller in size (Figure 2F, Figure 2—figure supplement 1 and Figure 2—figure supplement 2), indicating a more compact and less flexible conformation of the complex.
 Collectively, these results suggest that ATP binding to Fam20A stabilizes Fam20A as well as the Fam20A/Fam20C complex.

-## ATP binds to Fam20A in an inverted orientation
+### ATP binds to Fam20A in an inverted orientation

-To elucidate how Fam20A binds ATP, we soaked ATP into the Fam20A crystals obtained above and determined the complex structure at 2.75 Å resolution (
+To elucidate how Fam20A binds ATP, we soaked ATP into the Fam20A crystals obtained above and determined the complex structure at 2.75 Å resolution (Figure 3A, Table 1).
+Surprisingly, ATP binds to Fam20A in an unusual orientation in the structure.
+In an independent experiment, we also co-crystallized Fam20A with ATP and determined the structure at 2.9 Å. The co-crystal structure is almost identical to the soaked one, suggesting that the unexpected ATP-binding mode is not an artifact caused by the soaking experiment.

 ![Figure 3.](https://cdn.elifesciences.org/articles/23990/elife-23990-fig3-v2.jpg)

 **Figure 3.:** (A) The Fo-Fc difference electron density map (calculated before ATP is built and contoured at 3σ) is shown as a green mesh, revealing the presence of ATP.
 Fam20A is shown as ribbons and colored in the same scheme as Figure 1A (the Kβ1-Kβ2 loop in red).
 The ATP molecule built afterwards is shown in sticks, and its carbon atoms are colored in magenta.
 (B) Superimposition of Fam20A/ATP and ceFam20/ADP.
 Fam20A and ceFam20 are shown in white and cyan, respectively.
 The carbons in ATP and ADP are colored in magenta and cyan, respectively.
 (C) An enlarged image of the ATP-binding pocket of Fam20A showing the detailed molecular interactions with ATP.
 Fam20A is colored in the same scheme as in Figure 1A, with the Nα2 helix highlighted in green.
 Salt-bridge and hydrogen-bond interactions are shown as dashed lines.
 (D) Thermal stability shift assays of ATP binding to Fam20C or Fam20A.
 100 μM and 250 μM ATP were used to assay Fam20A and Fam20C, respectively.
 5 mM MnCl2 was present in the Fam20C assay conditions.
 (E) Thermal stability shift assays of ATP binding to Fam20A WT, K129A, K233A, S346E, and M235W.
-Data were plotted and fitted as in Figure 2B.DOI: http://dx.doi.org/10.7554/eLife.23990.009
+Data were plotted and fitted as in Figure 2B.

 In the Fam20A/ATP structure, the adenine moiety of ATP occupies a similar pocket as that of ADP in the ceFam20/ADP structure; however, the entire nucleotide is inverted in such a way that the ribose is turned ‘upside down’, and the phosphate groups point to the opposite direction, reaching to the Nα2 helix (Figure 3B and C).
 The adenine ring of ATP is sandwiched by several hydrophobic residues in Fam20A, including Met235 and Phe343 from the top, and Pro279, Leu344, and Leu429 from the bottom (Figure 3C).
 It also forms three hydrogen bonds with the side chain of Ser341 and the main chain atoms of Ala342 and Leu344.
 The ribose is coordinated by Arg352.
 The triphosphate group, especially the γ-phosphate, is surrounded by extensive salt-bridge and hydrogen-bond interactions contributed by Tyr125 and Lys129 from the Nα2 helix, as well as Lys233, Ser346, and the main chain amide group of Leu347.

 To confirm the inverted ATP-binding mode of Fam20A, we performed a series of mutagenesis experiments.
 We have previously shown that the adenine nucleotide binds to Fam20C in the conventional conformation, and is coordinated by a number of conserved residues, including Lys271Fam20C and Asp478Fam20C (Xiao et al., 2013).
 Lys271Fam20C is one of the two critical Lys that are involved in binding to the phosphate groups of the adenine nucleotide.
 Asp478Fam20C aligns with the DFG Asp in canonical kinases and is involved in binding to the metal ions that engage the phosphate groups of ATP.
 Indeed, neither Fam20C-K271A nor Fam20C-D478A mutant could bind ATP, as shown by the thermal stability shift assay (Figure 3D).
 This is consistent with our previous result showing that these mutants have greatly diminished kinase activity.
 In contrast, substitution of the corresponding residues in Fam20A (Lys223Fam20A and Asp430Fam20A, respectively) with Ala has little effect on the ability of Fam20A to bind ATP (Figure 3D).
 Furthermore, we generated several Fam20A mutants to test the importance of residues involved in ATP-binding, including Fam20A-K129A, Fam20A-K233A, Fam20A-M235W, and Fam20A-S346E.
 Lys129Fam20A and Lys233Fam20A interact with the phosphate groups of ATP and help maintain the ATP in the inverted orientation (Figure 3C).
 In addition, substituting Met235Fam20A that is positioned near the ATP binding site with a bulkier Trp would interfere with adenine binding.
 Finally, mutating Ser346Fam20A to a negatively charged Glu would likely repel the phosphate groups of ATP.
 All four mutants showed attenuated ATP binding as compared to the wildtype protein (Figure 3E).
 Taken together, these mutation results corroborate our structural analyses, demonstrating that Fam20A binds ATP in a novel, inverted conformation that is fundamentally different from Fam20C and other kinases.

-## Dimerization of Fam20A
+### Dimerization of Fam20A

-Fam20A dimerizes/oligomerizes in solution in a concentration-dependent manner (
+Fam20A dimerizes/oligomerizes in solution in a concentration-dependent manner (Figure 4A).
+Also, V5-tagged Fam20A, but not Fam20B, co-immunoprecipitated with Flag-tagged Fam20A when co-expressed in U2OS cells, suggesting that Fam20A can form dimers/oligomers in the cell (Figure 4B).
+In the crystal, Fam20A forms a symmetrical, face-to-face dimer (Figure 4C).
+Each molecule in the dimer buries a ~2000 Å2 interface, which accounts for 9.5% of its total solvent-accessible surfaces.
+The dimer is mediated by a number of hydrogen bonds and hydrophobic interactions between the two protomers (Figure 4—figure supplement 1).
+The Kβ1-Kβ2 loop from the two molecules facing each other, and the two pairs of short helices Kα2A and Kα2B are involved in forming a small four-helix bundle.
+The Kβ3-Kα3 loop of each protomer docks onto the C-lobe of the other protomer in the dimer (Figure 4C).
+In particular, Val249, Phe251, and Phe254 protrude out of the Kβ3-Kα3 loop to make strong hydrophobic contacts with the other molecule.

 ![Figure 4.](https://cdn.elifesciences.org/articles/23990/elife-23990-fig4-v2.jpg)

 **Figure 4.:** (A) Fam20A dimerizes in solution in a concentration-dependent manner.
 1 mg or 100 µg purified Fam20A (both in 500 µl) were individually loaded on a Superdex 200 increase 10/300 GL column (GE healthcare) and eluted using 20 mM HEPES, pH 7.5, and 100 mM NaCl.
 The peak positions of the two runs are highlighted with dashed lines.
 The elution volumes of the molecular weight standards are indicated.
 (B) Co-immunoprecipitation of Fam20A-Flag and Fam20A-V5 (or Fam20B-V5) from U2OS cells.
 AAA, Fam20A V249A/F251A/F254A mutant.
 (C) The structure of Fam20A dimer.
 One protomer in the dimer is shown in ribbons, and the other is shown in surface representation.
 The Kβ1-Kβ2 and Kβ3-Kα3 loops are highlighted in red and magenta, respectively.
 The rest of the two molecules are shown in white and cyan.
 A close view of the Kβ3-Kα3 loop interaction is shown on the right.
 The side chains of Val249, Phe251, Phe254 are shown as sticks.
 (D) Secretion of Fam20A WT and V249A/F251A/F254A.
 (E) Effect of V249A/F251A/F254A mutation on Fam20A-Fam20C interaction.
 Fam20A-V5 (WT or AAA) and Fam20C-Flag were co-expressed in U2OS cells and coimmunoprecipitated from the cell lysate.
 (F and G) Effect of Fam20A-AAA on ENAM phosphorylation by Fam20C in vitro.
-(H) Effect of Fam20A-AAA on OPN phosphorylation in metabolically 32P radiolabeled U2OS cells.DOI: http://dx.doi.org/10.7554/eLife.23990.010
+(H) Effect of Fam20A-AAA on OPN phosphorylation in metabolically 32P radiolabeled U2OS cells.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/23990/elife-23990-fig4-figsupp1-v2.jpg)

 **Figure 4—figure supplement 1.:** Residues involved in forming hydrophobic interactions are indicated, and the hydrophobic contacts are represented by spoked arcs.
 Residues participating in hydrogen bonds are shown in ball-and-stick representation, and the hydrogen bonds are shown as green dashed lines.
-Note that the Fam20A dimer is symmetrical, therefore, two sets of interactions shown in the picture are present in the dimer structure.DOI: http://dx.doi.org/10.7554/eLife.23990.011
+Note that the Fam20A dimer is symmetrical, therefore, two sets of interactions shown in the picture are present in the dimer structure.

 To determine whether the dimer interface seen in the crystal is important for Fam20A function, we substituted Val249, Phe251 and Phe254 with Ala (Fam20A-AAA).
 As demonstrated by the coimmunoprecipitation experiment, interaction between Flag-tagged Fam20A-AAA and V5-tagged Fam20A-AAA was significantly reduced compared to that between wild-type Fam20A (Figure 4B).
 Secretion of Fam20A-AAA was not obviously changed, suggesting that the mutations did not dramatically affect protein folding or stability (Figure 4D).
 Importantly, Fam20A-AAA showed impaired interaction with Fam20C (Figure 4E).
 Consistently, it failed to enhance Fam20C kinase activity in vitro (Figure 4F and G), nor could it increase Fam20C-catalyzed OPN phosphorylation in the cell (Figure 4H).
 Taken together, our results demonstrate that an intact dimer interface reported here is critical for Fam20A to bind Fam20C and allosterically enhance Fam20C activity.